Skip to main content

 Dear Colleagues,

-These faculty support programs sit alongside the College of Liberal Arts Dean’s Graduate Fellows program, a tool to recruit top graduate students to our disciplines.
+To support the research and creative endeavor of our graduate students, we continue to fund the PROMISE program.
+As we look to recruiting the next generation of scholars the College of Liberal Arts Dean’s Graduate Fellows program continues to be a tool to recruit top graduate students to our disciplines.
 With support from the Central Administration, we offer highly-competitive graduate fellowships to support exceptional graduate students.
-CLA Dean’s Fellows will receive a stipend of $37,500 per year for six years with three years of fellowship and three years of research/teaching assistantship and $5,000 per year for travel and research support.
+CLA Dean’s Fellows will receive a stipend comparable to the NSF Fellow Program for six years with three years of fellowship and three years of research/teaching assistantship and a generous allotment per year for travel and research support.
 Our CLA Dean’s Graduate Fellows will work alongside and in support of faculty whose scholarship will elevate the research profile of the College and contribute to AAU metrics.
 Up to ten CLA Dean’s Graduate Fellows will be selected annually based upon proposals submitted by the Department Heads.
-We will continue to provide support for graduate student research and creative endeavor through the PROMISE program as well.
-The PROMISE application will open on Mon., Aug.
-28.

-As part of our strategy to share our research, the College will incentivize faculty engagement with The Conversation.
-Purdue is a partner university with the online publisher of research-based news.
-The Conversation features short articles (800 words) by academics on timely topics.
+As part of our strategy to share our research, the College will continue to incentivize faculty engagement with The Conversation.
 Coordinated by the marketing and communications team, faculty can pitch stories on their research or may respond to staff outreach regarding expert requests.
 For each article published on the platform, the faculty member will receive a $500 cash award.

 Sincerely,